SelenaSmall/rails-5-boilerplate/README.md

 --------------------------------------------------------------
 TBD
 --------------------------------------------------------------
-- Implement Pundit
 - Base Styling
-- User Management Capabilities: INCL creation of new users
+- User Management Capabilities: INCL creation of new users/ invitable?/ User controller based on DeviseCreateUsers migration?
-- On Screen Instruction Set
+- On Screen Instruction Set to get started
 --------------------------------------------------------------
 --------------------------------------------------------------

 Largely standard as per the rails guides: